BroadbandForum/data-model-template/docs/PROJECT/METADATA.md.txt

   -
   - * Document not updated

+* - Amendment 16
+  - November 2025
+  -
+  - * Document not updated

 :::

 Comments or questions about this Broadband Forum Technical Report should be directed to <info@broadband-forum.org>.